roehampton/module-content/msc-software-development-2/week-09/lab/solutions-lab09.md

     id;
     // Student name
     name;
-    // Student programme: an object of type programme programme;
+    // Student programme of type Programme
-    // Student modules
+    programme;
-    modules = [];
+    // Student modules: array of type Module modules = [];

     constructor(id) {
         this.id = id;
     }

-    async getStudentName() {
+    // Gets the student name from the database async getStudentName() {
         if (typeof this.name !== 'string') {
             var sql = "SELECT * from Students where id = ?"